-If our unrestricted cash and cash equivalents balances and any cash generated from operations are not sufficient to meet our future cash requirements, we will need to access additional capital to fund our operations.
+If our unrestricted cash and cash equivalents balances and any cash generated from operations and from this offering are not sufficient to meet our future cash requirements, we will need to access additional capital to fund our operations.
 We may also need to raise additional capital to take advantage of new business or acquisition opportunities.
 We may seek to raise capital by, among other things: